 When you read, focus your attention more on the flow of the intellectual conversation than on the specific pieces of information or materials the writers use to have the conversation.
 Remember, you’re reading to further the conversation, not merely to acquire and retain information.
 In order to participate in the conversation, you have to be able to use the cues (words) on the page to realize (literally, make real, three-dimensional) the exchange of ideas embedded in the text.

-- Here are some basic marks and margin comment types that will help you make the conversation come to life:
+Here are some basic marks and margin comment types that will help you make the conversation-in-the-text come to life:

 - Underline essential questions and supporting questions and label which supporting questions go with each essential question;

 - Circle key concepts, then define concepts and terms in your own words in the margin; find the examples in the reading that illustrate the concepts;

 - Mark passages that include the writer’s claims, the evidence that supports them, and the logic by which the evidence supports the claims;

 - Double-underline compelling passages and make margin notes about how you could use them in your own project;